awesomeusername69420/meth_tools/README.md

 # swag_tools

 Probably has typos, expect jank.\
 Designed to work with https://methamphetamine.solutions/ but will (should) work without it.
+If you are using meth and something breaks, try it without safe mode.

 Render Commands: